Sorority Life and the Panhellenic Council

 The Greek system strives for the development of academic excellence among all members.
 All chapters at the University of Richmond adhere to a minimum GPA requirement to participate in the recruitment processes.
 There is a commonly held belief or stereotype that joining a fraternity or sorority is harmful to one's studies and grades.
 The University of Richmond reviews grade performance each semester for Greek-affiliated and non-Greek affiliated students.
 Comparative studies over the past years have shown that Greek organizations collectively have achieved an average above the all-female and all-male averages.

-For Panhellenic sororities, the minimum GPA required for students interested in participating in recruitment is a 2.7.
-These requirements also apply to initiated members.
 It is important to check with individual organizations for GPA requirements because standards vary between organizations.